Rabid Raccoon Captured Inside Baltimore’s Fallstaff Elementary

 The section of the school where the raccoon was captured will remain closed until it has been professionally cleaned and disinfected.
 The rest of the building will stay open as the Baltimore City Health Department continues to work with the Maryland Department of Health to monitor the situation.

-Rabid Raccoon Captured Inside Baltimore’s Fallstaff Elementary was originally published on wolbbaltimore.com
+Rabid Raccoon Captured Inside Baltimore’s Fallstaff Elementary was originally published on 92q.com